St Neots: Geography

-St Neots is just over 49 mi north of Charing Cross, London.
-It is close to the south-western boundary of Huntingdonshire District, and the northern boundary of Bedfordshire.
-Both the city of Cambridge – about 18 mi east – and Bedford – about 13 mi southwest) are nearby.
-The city of Milton Keynes is 31 mi to the west and Peterborough is 29 mi to the north.
-The A428 road makes the boundary with Little Barford and Northern Bedfordshire.
+St Neots is close to the south-western boundary of Huntingdonshire district of Cambridgeshire, and the northern boundary of Bedfordshire.
+Both Cambridge, about 18 mi east and Bedford, about 13 mi south-west are nearby.
+Milton Keynes is 31 mi to the west and Peterborough is 29 mi to the north.
+The A428 road marks the boundary with Little Barford and Bedfordshire.

-St Neots lies in the valley of the River Great Ouse, partly on the flood plain and partly on slightly higher ground a little further from the water.
-The Great Ouse is a mature river, once wide and shallow but now controlled by weirs and sluices and usually constrained in a well-defined channel.
+St Neots lies in the valley of the River Great Ouse, partly on the flood plain and partly on slightly higher ground.

 Tributaries entering the Great Ouse in the town are the River Kym, Hen Brook, Duloe Brook and Colmworth Brook.
 The area is generally low-lying.
 Riverside Park, an amenity adjacent to St Neots Bridge, remains set aside as a flood-meadow, subject to flood, protecting dwellings and commercial property from a swollen reach.

 St Neots developed at the site of a ford where overland routes converged.
 The Great North Road and the major route from Ipswich to the West Midlands (later the A45 road) intersected at St Neots and Eaton Socon.

 The soil is mainly light, overlying gravel beds - gravel extraction is a local industry.
-Older disused gravel pits, such as the nearby Paxton Pits and Wyboston Leisure Park, have been converted to nature reserves and amenity areas.
+Older disused gravel pits, such as the nearby Paxton Pits and Wyboston, have been converted to nature reserves and amenity areas.
 Away from the river, the higher land is mainly a heavy clay soil with few large settlements.
 Much of the land is used for arable farming.